sectalks/sectalks.github.io/formats.md

 #3.
 Ninja night

 There is **no presentation** at a Ninja Night.
 This is a session where you show off your ninja skills.
-A typical evenning goes like this, we rock-up at a pub (or any other venue), grab some beers, write our name down, get randomly assigned to a team,  CTF challenge is presented to all the teams, we start doing cool shit and drink more beers.
+A typical evening goes like this, we rock up at a pub (or any other venue), grab some beers, write our name down, get randomly assigned to a team,  CTF challenge is presented to all the teams, we start doing cool shit and drink more beers.
 The objective is to solve the CTF in **60 minutes** and the first team who solves the challenge will be a winner and will